 Deferment is the process of postponing your loan repayments for a period of 12 months.
-If you have a gross monthly income of £3,023.66 or less (equivalent to £36,284 per year) you may be eligible to apply for deferment.
+From 1st September 2023, If you have a gross monthly income of £3,187.91 or less (equivalent to £38,255.00 per year) you may be eligible to apply for deferment.

-We will write to you to notify you of the outcome of your deferment application.
+- We'll contact you to notify you of the outcome of your deferment application

-If your deferment has been accepted your repayments will be deferred for a period of 12 months.
+- If your deferment has been accepted your repayments will be deferred for a period of 12 months.
 During this time you will continue to be charged interest on your outstanding balance.
-If you pay by Direct Debit, we will suspend your Direct Debit payments for the period of your deferment automatically.
+If you pay by Direct Debit, we'll suspend your Direct Debit payments for the period of your deferment automatically

-We will write to you just before your deferment period is due to end to inform you of when your repayments are due to start again and how much they will be.
-You will also be given the opportunity to apply for a further 12 months deferment at that time.
+- We'll contact you just before your deferment period is due to end to inform you of when your repayments are due to start again and how much they will be.
+You will also be given the opportunity to apply for a further 12 months' deferment at that time

-If your application has been rejected or marked as incomplete, we will state clearly the reason for this.
+- If your application has been rejected or marked as incomplete, we'll be clear on the reason for this